tay-bird/CalAp/README.md

 Import the app with `from calap import CalAp` and initialize it with `calap = CalAp()`.

 ### list_calendars()
-Returns all calendars as a list of `calendar` objects.
+Returns all calendars as a list of calendar objects.

 ### list_events(calendarId)
 Returns names of all events in a given calendar as a list of strings.

 ### get_events(calendarId)
 Returns all events in a given calendar as a list of Event objects.

+### get_event(calendarId, eventId)
+Returns an event matching a given eventId as an Event object.

 ### add_event(calendarId, event)
 Creates an event in a given calendar from a given Event object.